luapower/coro/coro.md

 ## `local coro = require'coro'`

-Symmetric coroutines are coroutines that can transfer control to any other coroutine, unlike Lua's standard coroutines which can only yield back to their parent coroutine (and are called asymmetric coroutines or generators).
+Symmetric coroutines are coroutines that can transfer control freely between themselves, unlike Lua's standard coroutines which can only yield back to the coroutine that resumed them (and are called asymmetric coroutines or generators because of that reason).

+## Rationale

-Rationale: writing coroutine-based generators over scheduled async callbacks (like the `read()` and `write()` methods of [socketloop] sockets) in Lua is by default not possible because the callbacks would yield to the generator coroutine instead of yielding to their scheduler.
-This can be solved using a coroutine scheduler that allows transferring control both to the parent coroutine as well as transferring control to a specific coroutine.
+Using coroutine-based async I/O methods (like the `read()` and `write()` methods of async socket libraries) inside user-created standard coroutines is by default not possible because the I/O methods would yield to the parent coroutine instead of yielding to their scheduler.
+This can be solved using a coroutine scheduler that allows transferring control not only to the parent coroutine but to any specified coroutine.

 This implementation is loosely based on the one from the paper [Coroutines in Lua](http://www.inf.puc-rio.br/~roberto/docs/corosblp.pdf)